frozenprocess/Tigera-Presentations/2021-12-06.CNCF-Multiarch.migration/readme.md

 eksctl utils update-kube-proxy --cluster calico-cncf-multi --approve
 ```

-Previous update instructions adds `arm64` to the deployment manifest and it can be verified using the following command:
+Previous update instructions add's `arm64` to the deployment manifest and it can be verified using the following command:
 ```
 kubectl get daemonset -n kube-system kube-proxy -o json | jq '.spec.template.spec.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms'
 ```

 ## Kube-proxy update problem

 At the time of this writing using a regular update for `kube-proxy` may result in errors.
-As a workaround we can do the update procedure manually for this component.
+As a workaround, we can do the update procedure manually for this component.
 ```
 kubectl delete daemonset -n kube-system kube-proxy
 ```